AlexanderEggers/archknife/README.md

 2. @ProvideActivity

 This annotation can be used to attach a certain activity class to Dagger-2.
-By doing so, you don't need to add this class to any module and declare even more things.
+By doing so, you don't need to add this class to any dagger-related class.
 Addition to that you have two different interfaces.
 You need to use at least one of those: Injectable or HasSupportFragmentInjector.
 Injectable should be used if this activity won't have any fragments attached to it and HasSupportFragmentInjector is required if you want (Dagger-2) fragments to be displayed within this activity.
 Those interfaces are also used to differ between Dagger-2 (using one of the interfaces) and non-Dagger-2 activities within the AppInjector (application lifecycle handler for Dagger-2).

 ```kotlin
 @ProvideActivity